cloudify-cosmo/getcloudify.org/source/guide/3.2/delete-deployment.md

 ## Step 2: Delete deployment directories

-Each deployment will have two directories dedicated fro this deployment.
+Each deployment will have two directories dedicated for this deployment.
 These directories are tied to the above mentioned workers.
 To delete them, execute the following commands:

 {% highlight bash %}